Element0146/Skript-Editor/README.md

-# 💎 Skript Editor v10.2
+# 💎 Skript Editor v1.0.2

-### 🔰 What Is Skript?
+### 🔰 What is Skript?
-Skript is a powerful Minecraft plugin that allows players to customize their servers without needing complex Java knowledge. **Skript Master IDE** is specifically designed to let you write and manage your scripts seamlessly, anytime and anywhere!
+**Skript** is a powerful Minecraft plugin that allows server owners to create custom mechanics and features without writing complex Java code.

-### 👨‍💻 Cross-Platform Support
-Break the limits!
-Our editor is fully optimized and works perfectly on both **Mobile** and **PC** platforms.
+**Skript Editor** is built to make writing, editing, and managing Skript files fast, simple, and accessible — wherever you are.

 ---

-### 🤔 Why Choose This Editor?

-* **🗣️ Multilingual Support:** Work in your native language with support for English, Turkish, Russian, and Azerbaijani!
-* **🎨 Smart Syntax Highlighting:** A sophisticated engine that instantly recognizes Skript structures, making your code easier to read and debug.
-* **🔎 Integrated Mini Wiki:** Stuck on a command?
-Quickly access our built-in reference library for essential Skript syntax.
-* **✏️ Dynamic Font Feature:** Personalize your workspace by uploading your own custom `.ttf` fonts.
-* **👨‍🎨 Minecraft Color Map:** No more memorizing color codes!
-Easily copy color (`&`) and formatting (`§`) codes with a single click.
+### 🌍 Cross-Platform Experience
+No limits, no compromises.
+Skript Editor is fully optimized for both **Mobile** and **PC**, delivering a smooth and consistent editing experience on any device.

 ---

+### ✨ Why Skript Editor?

+* **🗣️ Multilingual Interface**
+  Work comfortably in your own language.
+Supported languages include **English, Turkish, Russian, and Azerbaijani**.

+* **🎨 Smart Syntax Highlighting**
+  Instantly recognizes Skript structures, keywords, and patterns to keep your code clean, readable, and error-free.

+* **📘 Built-in Mini Wiki**
+  Quickly look up Skript syntax and references without leaving the editor.

+* **✏️ Custom Font Support**
+  Upload and use your own `.ttf` fonts to fully personalize your coding environment.

+* **🎮 Minecraft Color Palette**
+  Easily copy Minecraft color (`&`) and formatting (`§`) codes with a single click — no memorization needed.

+---

-### 🚀 Try It Now!
+### 🚀 Get Started Now
-Step into the world of coding and push the boundaries of your server.
+Turn ideas into reality and take full control of your Minecraft server with confidence.

-> **Pro Tip:** Use the "Color Palette" tab to quickly add visual flair to your messages and items!
+> **💡 Tip:** Use the **Color Palette** tab to instantly enhance messages, items, and GUIs with rich formatting.

-> **Warning:** This project was created using AI.
-Some functions may not work.
+> **⚠️ Notice:** This project was created with the assistance of AI.
+Some features may be experimental or incomplete.